Reivax2003/PixelPhysics/README.md

 Our goal is to make a realtime physics simulation built around sandbox.pixels, each pixel is one unit of a substance and there are different substances that behave differently and can interact with each other.

 List of planned substances:
-sandbox.pixels.sandbox.pixels.Sand (falls downwards or diagonally),
+Sand (falls downwards or diagonally),
-sandbox.sandbox.pixels.Water (falls down, diagonally, or moves left/right),
+Water (falls down, diagonally, or moves left/right),
-sandbox.Stone (does nothing),
+Stone (does nothing),
 Metal (does nothing),
 wet sand (created with sand+water, can stack at a higher angle than sand),
 fire (Burns flammables),